Fiseha-Amine/R-Bootcamp/readMe.txt

 2. Analyze per canton what types of apartments are mostly available
 3. Show where are the most expensive apartments (canton)
 4. Show where are the biggest apartments
-5. Is there a relationship of the population in the canton and size of apartments?
+5. Rental price in relation to size of apartments, number of rooms, population & location

 In the graphical analysis different functions like: plot, ggplot, plotly, qplot, boxplot and pairs get used.